ark-lang/ark/CONTRIBUTING.md

 prevent edit collisions.
 Pull Requests will be judged by the following 4
 developers:

-* Freefouran
+- Freefouran
+- felixangell
-* CaptainChloride
+- CaptainChloride
-* Juddus
+- Juddus
+- haneefmubrarak
-* Ianhedoesit
+- Ianhedoesit

-Who will merge it, if it's up to standard.
+If it seems good, we'll merge it.
+Please remember to ensure that your code builds and runs as per the directions over at [README.md](/README.md).

 Proposing a feature or change
 -----------------------------